I think some classic Chris Stauffer from Bicycle Union’s “Don’t Break The Oath” video is just what we need to start the weekend off right!

 I love Fridays!
 Partly because it means that the weekend is almost here, partly cause I get to hunt around for a good flashback video to post.
 I’m quite fond of this classic from Bicycle Union that I rediscovered for this week’s post!

 Dig posted up a reprint of the “Stauffer’s Got Nothing to Offer” piece that ran in issue 69 back in 2009.
 It’s pretty crazy to think that some people may not even know who Chris Stauffer is.
 It’s also crazy to think just how long he’s been out of the limelight.
-It seems like just yesterday photos of his legendary tables and x-ups were everywhere.
-I was ecstatic to see that with this reprint came a quick interview about what he’s been up to lately.
-Give it a read HERE!
+It seems like just… Continue reading Stauffer’s Got Nothing to Offer?

 I always get a kick out of seeing old trail footage from spots that still continue to exist while progressing tremendously.
 Note the butcher jump at Posh!
 This video is from 1997 produced by Props.